robertmartin8/ReasonableDeviations/_notes/oop.md

 ### Decorator

-How can we add state or methods at runtime? e.g supporting gift-wrapped books in an online store.
+How can we add state or methods at runtime? e.g. supporting gift-wrapped books in an online store.

 This pattern describes how we can **Decorate** implementations of some **Component** interface.